dpwgc/easierweb/README.md

 ***

 ## Features
 * Have a more concise way to write API.
-Can automatic binding query/form/body data and writing response.
+Can automatic binding query/form/body data and serialization writes to the response body.
-* Built-in websocket, server-sent events (SSE), file server, HTTP client functions.
+* Built-in websocket, server-sent events (SSE), file server.
 * Group APIs.
 Custom root-level, group-level, function-level middleware.
 * Highly customizable.
 Custom error, request and response handle functions.
 * No dependencies on too many third-party packages.
 Architecture is simple.